kbernou/Recipes/README.md

 were good for myself should the original sources be lost.
 I don't suppose many family cook books have their original sources listed either!

-Given the bachelor life I lead, many of these recipes lean on the inexpensive side.

 Could stand to organize these into folders.